Lake Nona, Orlando, Florida: Demographics

+Education

 Lake Nona Medical City contains several centers for biomedical research and education including the University of Central Florida College of Medicine and the site of the planned relocation of the College of Nursing, as well as the addition of the University of Central Florida College of Dental Medicine, and the University of Florida College of Pharmacy, which is ranked #5 among all pharmacy schools in the nation.
 Several other private, governmental, and educational medical centers are located in the area as well.